Updated on October 10th, 2022 by Nikolaos Sismanis

 Growth Prospects

-PPG Industries’ earnings–per–share have achieved a growth rate of 5.8% over the last decade.
-We expect earnings–per–share to grow at a rate of 8% through 2027.
+PPG Industries’ earnings–per–share have grown at a rate of 6.8% over the last decade.
+We expect earnings-per-share to grow at a rate of 8% through 2029.
+In 2020, PPG Industries’ demand dropped significantly due to the impact of COVID-19.
+However, we expect the company’s recovery from the pandemic to bring higher growth over the long run.

 The company expects several businesses, including automotive OEMs and aerospace, to deliver strong growth due to large supply deficits and low inventories in these end-use markets.